Wharf Rd., Pigeon Bay

 139 Tepene Tablelands Rd., Matauri Bay

 This is the perfect place to decamp with a group of friends: The spa is fantastic (treatments involve local and endemic ingredients), the food is even better, and the scene—the northern edge of New Zealand—couldn't really be more spectacular.
 A lot of golfers stay here, though there's plenty to do that doesn't involve a set of clubs: Horseback riding, surfing, fishing, and mountain biking are all easily accessible (though it's also the kind of resort where they make wishes into realities, so if there's something you're dying to do, just ask).
+And starting in November, you can book your own private four-bedroom enclave.

 You may also like